nlburns33/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 Feature 2: Water Transition Effect

 The water transition effect is also a full-screen post processing effect.
-It uses a texture that is animated and likely shown via enablind and disabling the rendering effect.
+It uses a texture that is animated and likely shown via enabling and disabling the rendering effect when the player collides with the water/air barrier.

 ### Activity 2
 Shader Graph: